halildgn/automating-slr/README.md

 pip install pyinstaller && pip install -r requirements.txt && pyinstaller --add-data="index.html:." --noconsole --onefile automating-slr.py
 ```

-7. The generated binary should now be placed in the `automating-slr/src-python/dist`
+7. The generated binary should now be placed in the `automating-slr/src-python/dist`.
+You can now use this binary to launch the application without having to perform any additional steps(You can also distribute it to other machines with same OS&processor family but please see the warnings section below).

 #### Warning for Windows users:
 Virus programs mark pretty much all unsigned executables as virus